davidand36/libEpsilonDelta/README.txt

     (http://iau-comm4.jpl.nasa.gov/access2ephs.html) -- Data files needed
     for many of the astronomical and calendric computations.
 DE405 and DE406 are the ones currently used, but DE200 is included in tests.
-    The library currently expects the big-endian binary files provided by JPL, named as follows: astrodata/JPL_DExxx.be, where xxx = 200, 405, and 406, and the .be extension stands for big-endian.
+    The tests currently expect the big-endian binary files provided by JPL, named as follows: astrodata/JPL_DExxx.be, where xxx = 200, 405, and 406, and the .be extension stands for big-endian.